Hispanos of New Mexico: Ancestry

-Amerindian ancestry
+Native American ancestry

-According to DNA studies, Hispanos of New Mexico have significant proportions of Amerindian genes (between 30 and 40% of the Nuevomexicano genome) due to mixing between Spanish and Native Americans that occurred during the colonial era.
-Much of this ancestry comes from genízaros, Native American slaves serving Hispanic families in the colonial period.
+According to DNA studies, Hispanos of New Mexico have significant proportions of Native American genes (between 30 and 40% of the Nuevomexicano genome) due to mixing between Spanish and Native Americans that occurred during the colonial era.
+Much of this ancestry comes from genízaros, enslaved Native Americans serving Hispanic families in the colonial period.
 Their Amerindian ancestors are mainly Pueblos, Navajos, and Apaches, but may also include Comanches, Utes, and Indigenous Mexicans.
+Dakota anthropologist Kim Tallbear writes that genetic testing cannot determine tribal origins, and that ancestry cannot determine if someone is Indigenous.

 Crypto-Judaism

 According to the Kupersmit Research, in 2015 there were about 24,000 Jews in New Mexico, 1,700 of whom were born in the state.
 However some have proposed that there may be a significant number of Latinos in New Mexico who are descendants of Anusim, or crypto-Jews.

 In Old Town Albuquerque, the San Felipe de Neri Church, built in 1793, contains a Star of David on the left and right sides of the altar.
 Some observers believe that this is evidence of the influence of Crypto-Jews in New Mexico, but others think there is not enough to support that interpretation.
 Researchers have found cemetery headstones in Northern New Mexico with Hebrew and Jewish symbols alongside those with Catholic crosses.

 Genetic studies have been conducted on some Spanish New Mexicans.
 Michael Hammer, a research professor at the University of Arizona and an expert on Jewish genetics, said that fewer than 1% of non-Semites, but more than four times the entire Jewish population of the world, possessed the male-specific "Cohanim marker" (this is not carried by all Jews, but is prevalent among Jews claiming descent from hereditary priests).
 Some 30 of 78 Hispanos tested in New Mexico (38.5%) were found to carry the Cohanim marker according to claims in media reports.

 Bennett Greenspan, Family Tree DNA's founder, whose recent ancestors were Ashkenazi Jews in Eastern Europe, also carries a Sephardic Y-chromosomal lineage, belonging to haplogroup J-M267.
 Greenspan's 67-marker STR matches include two Hispanic descendants of Juan Tenorio of Seville, Spain, one of whom is Manuel Tenorio, a Catholic from a New Mexican Hispano family.

-New Mexican Hispanos have been found to share identical by descent autosomal DNA segments with Ashkenazi Jews, Syrian Jews, and Moroccan Jews in GEDmatch.
+New Mexican Hispanos have been found to share identical by descent DNA segments with Ashkenazi Jews, Syrian Jews, and Moroccan Jews in GEDmatch.
 However, Hispanos of New Mexico have no more Sephardic Jewish genes than the Hispanic American population.